janinemator/JanineMator.com/Projects.md

 				<header class="major">
 					<h3>Use Your Illusion</h3>
 				</header>
 				<p>In terms of login speed, Use Your Illusion (first developed by Hayashi et al., 2008), is an especially promising scheme for graphical authentication.
 The user is assigned a passcode of three images, whose quality is then degraded to prevent over-the-shoulder attacks.
 To authenticate, the user must select his or her passcode images from a grid of distractor images, which are also degraded.
-However, Tiller et al. (2018) suggest  that the current level of image degradation may be too great for users to remember. (https://link.springer.com/chapter/10.1007/978-3-319-94782-2_9).
-Following these design recommendations, I developed my own version of a UYI-based login.</p>
+However, Tiller et al. (2018) suggest  that the current level of image degradation may be too great for users to remember.
+Following their <a href="https://link.springer.com/chapter/10.1007/978-3-319-94782-2_9">design recommendations</a>, I developed my own version of a UYI-based login.</p>
 			</div>
 		</div>
 	</section>